matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-High inventory (WIP) is a major contributor to poor **Lead Times for Changes**.
+High inventory (WIP) is a major contributor to poor **Lead Time for Changes**.
 The DORA findings strongly support this: keeping work small and continuously integrated leads to faster feedback, lower risk, and shorter lead times — hallmarks of high-performing teams.

 ## 3. Motion (Dōsa)